 Leave some space of the cords untouched, then do the same winding with your second color.

-4. Get weaving
+4. Get Weaving

 Now for our favorite part: Weaving the square knots!
 Take the left cord and lay it across the two center cords, which we'll call the anchors.
 This will leave a loop on the left side and look a little like the number 4.

-Now, place the right cord over the top of the left, then bring it underneath the anchors.
+Place the right cord over the top of the left, then bring it underneath the anchors.
 Bring the cord through the loop on the left side and pull both ends tight.
 You now have your first half of your first square knot!
 Well be making 1½ of these knots total.

 To finish the square knot, you're going to do these same steps, but mirrored.
 Fold the right cord over to the left.
 Then place the left cord over the right, behind the anchors, thread it through the loop and pull.